 The city maintains all urban storm water lines, ditches, and other storm management facilities that help control and direct stormwater in the community.
 Eagle Point is segregated into seven different drainage basins that topographically drain water through the community.
 The majority of the water flow makes its way to Little Butte Creek, which bisects the city west to east.
-Stormwater problems have historically been the result of water flowing from the higher hills surrounding the community and from mountain areas to the north and the northeast of the community through Eagle Point.
+Stormwater issues have historically been the result of water flowing from the higher hills surrounding the community and from mountain areas to the north and the northeast of the community through Eagle Point.
 Each year the City completes minor storm system improvements to reduce the potential for flooding.